 Short squeezes put short sellers in a “squeezed” predicament.
 Remember that those shares were borrowed from a broker.
 They must be repaid within a certain time frame.
 Now, the short seller is forced to repurchase the shares at a higher price instead of the anticipated lower price.

 This can cause short sellers to scramble to close their positions as quickly as they can.
 If the volume of traders racing to exit their positions is great enough, it causes a short squeeze.

-Generally when this happens, the short seller simply didn’t properly understand how to bet against the market.
+Generally, when this happens, the short seller simply didn’t properly understand how to bet against the market.
 The wager can backfire and the investment can end up as a huge loss.
 This depends on how high the price of the stock soars, and how quickly a short seller decides to take the loss.

-The recent events with GameStop is a prime example of how powerful the short squeeze effect can be.
+The recent event with GameStop is a prime example of how powerful the short squeeze effect can be.
 The company was very near financial death just 2 years ago.
 Unpredictable market changes occurred - many due to the power of social media - that transformed GameStop into one of today’s most active tradable companies.

 Examples of Short Selling